threefoldtech/coredns/GOVERNANCE.md

 ## Github Project Administration

-Maintainers will be added to the __coredns__ GitHub organization and added to the GitHub maintainers team.
+Maintainers will be added to the __coredns__ GitHub project maintainers team.

 After 6 months a maintainer will be made an "owner" of the GitHub organization.

 ## Projects

 The CoreDNS organization is open to receive new sub-projects under its umbrella.
-To apply a project as part of the __CoreDNS__ organization, it has to met the following criteria:
+To accept project into the __CoreDNS__ organization, it has to met the following criteria:

 - Licensed under the terms of the Apache License v2.0
 - Related to one or more scopes of CoreDNS ecosystem:
   - CoreDNS project artifacts (website, deployments, CI, etc ...)
   - External plugin
   - other DNS processing related
-- Be supported by 2/3 majority of organization
+- Be supported by 2/3 majority organization vote for acceptance

-The submission process starts as a Pull Request on CoreDNS repository with the required information mentioned above.
+The submission process starts as a Pull Request on the [coredns/coredns](https://github.com/coredns/coredns) repository with the required information mentioned above.
 Once a project is accepted, it's considered a __CNCF sub-project under the umbrella of CoreDNS__

 ## Code of Conduct